ChenxingLi/evm-io-tracker/README.md

     - `start-block` (optional): The block number to start with.
 Any blocks with a number lower than this value will be excluded.
 If not specified, all blocks from the beginning of the fetched data will be included.
     - `end-block` (optional): The block number to end with.
 Any blocks with a number higher than this value will be excluded.
 If not specified, all blocks up to the end of the fetched data will be included.

-    Additionally, you can specify the output directory for the combined file using the `path` option.
-If this option is not specified, the file will be placed in the `./data` directory.
+    Additionally, you can specify the input and output directory for the files using the `path` option.
+If this option is not specified, the working directory will be `./data`.

 3. Generating the task file for Authenticated Storage Benchmarks: